 - Dump all remaining acorns into a bucket of water and let them soak for 24 hours.
 Discard any acorn that floats after 24 hours.

 All acorns that have no hole in the crown, and sink in water should be considered viable.
+For more background and info on the float test, as well as some summarized scientific studies, see our write up here.

 Pre-germination of White Oak acorns (optional)